HomeStreaming & TVTelemundo

 After months of regular viewing, these are the parts of the Telemundo app I lean on most:

-- Live TV plus next day episodes.
+• Live TV plus next day episodes.
 New telenovela episodes show up the morning after they air, so I never feel behind even if I miss the broadcast.
+This part needs the provider sign in.

-- Free content without a login.
-A real slice of the catalog is watchable with no provider, which is rare and genuinely useful.
+• Free content without a login.
+A real slice of the catalog is watchable with no provider, which is rare and genuinely useful for the price.

-- AirPlay support.
-One tap from the iPhone throws the stream onto an Apple TV, so the small screen is never a limit.
+• AirPlay support.
+One tap from the iPhone or iPad throws the stream onto an Apple TV, so the small screen is never a hard limit.

-- Continue watching.
-The app remembers where I stopped across episodes, which matters when a telenovela runs a hundred plus chapters.
+• Continue watching.
+The app remembers where you stopped across episodes, which matters when a telenovela runs a hundred plus chapters.

-The layout is in Spanish by default and easy to read, and nothing important is buried.
-For a free supported app, it is cleaner than I expected.
+The interface is in Spanish by default and easy to read, and nothing important is buried.
+For a free, ad supported app, it is cleaner than I expected.
+Downloads for offline viewing exist but are limited to certain on demand titles, not live content, so do not count on saving a match for the plane.

 Practical tips from real viewing